 Our Lady of Miracles

-In the Chapel Notre Dame des Miracles about one mile from the cathedral, Loiret department, 16th century replacement of 5th century wooden statue burnt by Protestants, 130 cm including the base, painted stone.
+In the Chapel Notre Dame des Miracles about one mile from the cathedral, Loiret department, Centre region, 16th century replacement of 5th century wooden statue burnt by Protestants, 130 cm including the base, painted stone.

 photo: Ph.
 Plisson, Orleans